aplteam/Git/README.md

 ## Overview

-`Git` comes with a small range of functions supporting the APL programmer when working on projects with both Cider and Git.
+`Git` comes with a small range of functions supporting the APL programmer when working on projects with both Cider and Git, though using Cider is not a requirement.

 ## Philosophy

 Experience tells that trying to support all sorts of Git commands from within APL is a recipe for trouble.
-For exampe, `Checkout` should not be performed from an APL session.
+For example, `Checkout` should not be performed from an APL session.

 More complex stuff like `Merge`, `Push` and `Pull` can easily run into a problem without the user doing anything wrong, and when you are then stuck in the middle of something within the call that executed a Git command, well, good luck.